fededim/Fededim.Extensions.Configuration.Protected/Fededim.Extensions.Configuration.ProtectedJson/docs/README.md

 - Fededim.Extensions.Configuration.ProtectedJson.ProtectedJsonConfigurationProvider
 - Fededim.Extensions.Configuration.ProtectedJson.ProtectedJsonConfigurationSource

+# Version History

+v1.0.0
+- Initial commit

+v1.0.1
+- Targeting multi frameworks: net6.0, netstandard2.0 and net462

+v1.0.2
+- Renamed GitHub repository, just updated the NuGet README file.
+This package is however obsolete and it has been replaced by the more versatile [Fededim.Extensions.Configuration.Protected](https://www.nuget.org/packages/Fededim.Extensions.Configuration.Protected).

 # Detailed guide

 You can find a [detailed article on CodeProject](https://www.codeproject.com/Articles/5372873/ProtectedJson-Integrating-ASP-NET-Core-Configurati) explaning the origin, how to use it and the main point of the implementation.